| | |

 decision encourage the recipient to take some action such as visiting

 a targeted landing page, making a phone call, or setting an appointment.
+Essentially, your goal with e-mail marketing should be for the

 message to be either completely self-contained or to drive the recipient